greglook/vault/doc/blobs.md

 "foobarbaz" to the following digest:

 <pre>
+urn:hash:sha256:97df3588b5a3f24babc3851b372f0ba71a9dcdded43b14b9d06961bfc1707d9d
+urn:sha256:97df3588b5a3f24babc3851b372f0ba71a9dcdded43b14b9d06961bfc1707d9d
 sha256:97df3588b5a3f24babc3851b372f0ba71a9dcdded43b14b9d06961bfc1707d9d
-urn:sha256:97df3588b5a3f24babc3851b372f0ba71a9dcdded43b14b9d06961bfc1707d9d
-urn:hash:sha256:97df3588b5a3f24babc3851b372f0ba71a9dcdded43b14b9d06961bfc1707d9d
 </pre>

-These strings are _hash identifiers_; more generally, the pairing of an algorithm and hex digest is known as a _blobref_.
-In practice, the shorter _algo:digest_ form will probably be used internally for brevity.
+The pairing of an algorithm and hex digest is a _hash identifier_, also known as a _blobref_.
+In practice, the shorter `algo:digest` form will probably be used internally for brevity.
 External representations of the identifier can add the 'urn' components as desired.

+Another non-canonical syntax trades the colon (:) for a hyphen (-) to make the identifiers _path-safe_.
+This lets them be used in URLs and file paths.

 ## Storage Interface